FREQUENTLY ASKED QUESTIONS

 8. Will there be any job and training opportunities and how many will be created over the course of the regeneration?

 Meridian Water will represent a step-change away from industrial warehousing and logistics type uses which are relatively plentiful in the Borough, offering higher skilled, higher paid employment across the thousands of high quality jobs which will be created.
 Approximately 10,000 jobs will also be created during construction.

-We believe Meridian Water has the ability to transform the economic base of the Borough.
+We therefore believe Meridian Water has the ability to transform the economic base of the Borough.

 9. How many of these jobs will be ring-fenced for local people?

 It is a commitment of Enfield Council to ensure our local residents are the priority for all of the jobs.

 In addition to the permanent jobs created on site, Enfield Council will also look to establish a dedicated training offering to provide a programme of traineeships and apprenticeships to help local people gain the skills needed during construction and beyond.

 10. How many of these jobs will pay the London Living wage?

-The Council expects all of the jobs delivered by the developer to pay the London Living Wage.
+The Council expects all of the jobs delivered by selected development partners to pay the London Living Wage.

 11. What open spaces and parks will there be?